The Log-Convex Density Conjecture and vertical surface area in warped products: with radial density

-\begin{example} We give some applications of Theorem \ref{thm:SingleFiberGeneralMinimizeTanIso}, Corollary \ref{cor:LargeVerticalFibers}, and Corollary \ref{cor:LargeBalls-SimpleDensity}: \begin{enumerate} \item In $\mathbb{R}^{n}$ with simple density $e^{r^{\alpha}}$, $\alpha>1$, Corollary \ref{cor:LargeBalls-SimpleDensity} shows that large spheres about the origin are isoperimetric (originally shown by Kolesnikov and Zhdanov \cite[Prop.
+where $r$ is the radius of the ball of volume $V$, and thus $F$ is eventually convex.
+Furthermore since $\phi'$ becomes arbitrarily large, $\lim_{V\rightarrow\infty}F'(V)=\infty$.
+Since $F$ is positive outside of zero, continuous, and eventually increasing, it has an infimum greater than zero on any interval bounded away from 0, and since $F$ also has a vertical asymptote at volume 0, there must exist a line of positive slope through the origin bounding $F$ from below.
+Finally, since $\Psi(0)$ being finite implies that there is finite volume at the origin we can apply Corollary \ref{cor:LargeVerticalFibers}. \end{proof} \begin{example} We give some applications of Theorem \ref{thm:SingleFiberGeneralMinimizeTanIso}, Corollary \ref{cor:LargeVerticalFibers}, and Corollary \ref{cor:LargeBalls-SimpleDensity}: \begin{enumerate} \item In $\mathbb{R}^{n}$ with simple density $e^{r^{\alpha}}$, $\alpha>1$, Corollary \ref{cor:LargeBalls-SimpleDensity} shows that large spheres about the origin are isoperimetric (originally shown by Kolesnikov and Zhdanov \cite[Prop.
 4.7]{kolesnikovRadiallySymmetric}). \item In $\mathbb{R}^{n}$ with simple density $e^{p(r)}$ with $p$ a polynomial of degree greater than or equal to 2 and positive leading coefficient, Corollary \ref{cor:LargeBalls-SimpleDensity} shows that large spheres about the origin are isoperimetric.
 This include, for example, $\mathbb{R}^{n}$ with simple density $e^{r^{2}-2r+2}$, where for small volumes isoperimetric regions are approximate balls centered on the unit circle \cite{morganBlogLogConvex,Morgan-PubLogConvexDensity}.
-Thus we obtain examples of spaces where spheres are stable but only isoperimetric for certain volumes. \item In $\mathbb{R}^{3}$ with density $\Psi_{V}=e^{r}$, $\Psi_{S}=e^{r^{8}}$, large spheres about the origin are isoperimetric: It is easy to see from the graph of surface area as a function of volume (Figure \ref{fig:GraphsFPsi} \emph{(c)}) that an appropriate convex function exists and thus we can apply Theorem \ref{thm:SingleFiberGeneralMinimizeTanIso}.
+Thus we obtain examples of spaces where spheres about the origin are stable but only isoperimetric for certain volumes. \item In $\mathbb{R}^{3}$ with density $\Psi_{V}=e^{r}$, $\Psi_{S}=e^{r^{8}}$, large spheres about the origin are isoperimetric: It is easy to see from the graph of surface area as a function of volume (Figure \ref{fig:GraphsFPsi} \emph{(c)}) that an appropriate convex function exists and thus we can apply Theorem \ref{thm:SingleFiberGeneralMinimizeTanIso}.
 Alternatively, one can show directly that Corollary \ref{cor:LargeVerticalFibers} applies. \item As pointed out by Morgan \cite{Morgan-exprAlpha}, in $\mathbb{R}^{n}$ with simple density $e^{r^{\alpha}}$, $\alpha<0$, small spheres about the origin minimize tangential surface area among hypersurfaces with which they bound volume 0 and uniquely minimize surface area among such hypersurfaces.
 Indeed, to apply Theorem \ref{thm:SingleFiberGeneralMinimizeTanIso}-\emph{(2)} we can produce an appropriate convex function using the same ideas as in the proof of Corollary \ref{cor:LargeVerticalFibers}.
 We can also see this graphically in Figure \ref{fig:GraphsFPsi} \emph{(b)}. \end{enumerate} \end{example}